liaoliaots/nestjs-redis/docs/latest/redis.md

 ### Non-Global

-By default, the `RedisModule` is registered in the global scope, so `RedisService` and all redis clients defined are available everywhere.
+By default, the `RedisModule` is a **Global module**, `RedisService` and all redis instances are registered in the global scope.
+Once defined, they're available everywhere.

-You can change the behavior by modifying `isGlobal` parameter:
+You can change this behavior by modifying `isGlobal` parameter:

 ```ts
 // cats.module.ts